Azure/azure-iot-sdk-java/service/iot-service-client/src/main/java/com/microsoft/azure/sdk/iot/service/api doc.md

  * @return The created ServiceClient object
- * @throws IOException This exception is thrown if the object creation failed */ public static ServiceClient createFromConnectionString(String connectionString, IotHubServiceClientProtocol iotHubServiceClientProtocol) throws IOException
+ * @throws IOException This exception is thrown if the object creation failed */ public static ServiceClient createFromConnectionString(String connectionString, IotHubServiceClientProtocol iotHubServiceClientProtocol) throws IOException;

 /**
  * Create ServiceClient from the specified connection string